MicrosoftDocs/customer-insights/ci-docs/data/data-sources-single.md

    > [!TIP]
    > If an error occurs during data processing, you get an explanation of the issue and suggested actions to take.
 For example, if required attributes needed to generate insights are not identified, select [**Map data**](#map-required-data).

-   After the data quality checks, thr system removes duplicate records, creates customer profiles, and generates insights such as segments and measures.
+   After the data quality checks, the system removes duplicate records, creates customer profiles, and generates insights such as segments and measures.

 1. Upon a successful completion, the **Results** page displays results from your file:
    - Unique number of customers